alessandrosimi/BrickGPT/README.md

 ```

 This script starts an interactive session where you can input a prompt and get a response from the model.
-The model weights will automatically be downloaded from Hugging Face; they can be
+The model weights will automatically be downloaded from Hugging Face.
+They can be
 found [here](https://huggingface.co/AvaLovelace/LegoGPT).

 If you wish to run inference with a different set of model weights, specify them using the `--model_name_or_path`